gsylvie/git-reverse.sh/README.md

    Send me a PR with the fix and I'll happily merge it!
 I suspect whitespace might be getting messed up in the metadata during the reversal, and so the commit-ids get perturbed.
    After 1 cycle of `git-reverse.sh` the commit-ids stabilize for all subsequent cycles, so there is some hope that this might be fixable.

 **3. I tried to reverse https://github.com/git/git, but it just hangs after processing about 70,000 commits.
-Can you fix this?**
+What's going wrong?**

-   Yes, for some reason the "git commit-tree" call hangs around then.
-I wonder if maybe git is doing some cleanup behind the scenes, and since all the commits reversed so far are unreachable (they have no references until later in the script), things get into a mess.
+   For some reason the "git commit-tree" call hangs after about 70,000 invocations with that repo.
+I wonder if maybe git is doing some cleanup behind the scenes, and since all the commits reversed so far are unreachable (they have no refs pointing to them until later in the script), things get into a mess.

+**4. My repo has a few orphan commits (aka root commits), and they are gone after the reversal.
+Where are they?**

-**4. Those commit graphs above are so pretty!
+**5. Those commit graphs above are so pretty!
 Where can I get those for my git repositories?**

    They come from [Bit-Booster for Bitbucket Server](https://marketplace.atlassian.com/plugins/com.bit-booster.bb/server/overview), my paid add-on for Bitbucket Server (the on-premises version of Bitbucket that can't handle mercurial repos and is written in Java instead of Python).